-Remco van Mook has recently resigned as director of interconnection at Equinix, where he looked after the company's global interconnection strategy as well as the company's Internet Exchanges.
+Remco van Mook is the CEO of Asteroid International BV.
+He was previously director of interconnection at Equinix, where he looked after the company's global interconnection strategy as well as the company's Internet Exchanges.
 As part of that position, he got involved with all sides of the company - from datacenter engineering and network architecture to marketing and corporate development.

 He was CTO of NDIX, responsible for architecture and technical strategy, from 2000 until 2009.
 NDIX was the first Internet Exchange spanning across an international border, with the intention to promote regional development.
 NDIX has evolved into an exchange platform connecting a diverse range of companies across a multitude of cities in the Netherlands and the states of Nordrhein/Westfalen and Niedersachsen in Germany.